mongodb/docs/source/includes/api/list-tables/admin-backup-daemon-request-documents.rst

    * - numWorkers
      - number
-     - The number of worker processes that can perform tasks (i.e. backup, restore, or groom) for the :term:`Backup Daemon`.
+     - *Optional.* The number of worker processes that can perform tasks (i.e. backup, restore, or groom) for the :term:`Backup Daemon`.

    * - resourceUsageEnabled
      - boolean
-     - Flag indicating whether this :term:`Backup Daemon` has its resource usage monitored.
+     - *Optional.* Flag indicating whether this :term:`Backup Daemon` has its resource usage monitored.

    * - restoreJobsEnabled
      - boolean
-     - Flag indicating whether this :term:`Backup Daemon` can be used to restore snapshots.
+     - *Optional.* Flag indicating whether this :term:`Backup Daemon` can be used to restore snapshots.

    * - restoreQueryableJobsEnabled
      - boolean
-     - Flag indicating whether this :term:`Backup Daemon` can perform :doc:`queryable restores </tutorial/query-backup>`.
+     - *Optional.* Flag indicating whether this :term:`Backup Daemon` can perform :doc:`queryable restores </tutorial/query-backup>`.